eugis/crypto-tpe/README.md

     The you just run 'make' command inside crypto-tpe folder

-# Running stegowav
+## Running stegowav

-    To run stegowav you just need to be in crypto-tpe folder and run stegowav with any combination of the followin parameters:
+    To run stegowav you just need to be in crypto-tpe folder and run stegowav with any combination of the following parameters:

         To hide information:
             -embed